datacamp-content/courses-introduction-to-shell/chapter5.md

 ## How can I pass filenames to scripts?

-A script that processes specific files is useful as a record of what you did, but one that allows you process any files you want is more useful.
+A script that processes specific files is useful as a record of what you did, but one that allows you to process any files you want is more useful.
 To support this,
 you can use the special expression `$@` (dollar sign immediately followed by ampersand) to mean "all of the command-line parameters given to the script".